Equity Commonwealth (NYSE:EQC) Shares Bought by NEXT Financial Group Inc

 A number of other large investors have also recently modified their holdings of the business.
 Weaver Consulting Group grew its position in shares of Equity Commonwealth by 85.1% during the second quarter.
 Weaver Consulting Group now owns 870 shares of the real estate investment trust’s stock worth $28,000 after buying an additional 400 shares in the last quarter.
 FinTrust Capital Advisors LLC acquired a new position in Equity Commonwealth during the second quarter worth about $86,000.
 Ensign Peak Advisors Inc acquired a new position in Equity Commonwealth during the second quarter worth about $98,000.
 Pacer Advisors Inc. acquired a new position in Equity Commonwealth during the second quarter worth about $149,000.
 Finally, Rowland Carmichael Advisors Inc. ADV acquired a new position in Equity Commonwealth during the second quarter worth about $214,000.
 93.68% of the stock is owned by institutional investors.

 A number of research analysts recently issued reports on EQC shares.
-TheStreet lowered Equity Commonwealth from a “b-” rating to a “c” rating in a report on Thursday, July 30th.
-Zacks Investment Research cut Equity Commonwealth from a “hold” rating to a “sell” rating in a research note on Friday, October 16th.
+Zacks Investment Research lowered Equity Commonwealth from a “hold” rating to a “sell” rating in a report on Friday, October 16th.
+TheStreet cut Equity Commonwealth from a “b-” rating to a “c” rating in a research note on Thursday, July 30th.

 Equity Commonwealth (NYSE:EQC) last issued its quarterly earnings results on Wednesday, July 29th.
 The real estate investment trust reported $0.21 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.11 by $0.10.
 The firm had revenue of $16.27 million for the quarter, compared to analysts’ expectations of $18.69 million.
 Equity Commonwealth had a return on equity of 14.79% and a net margin of 560.80%.
 Equity Commonwealth’s revenue was down 51.3% on a year-over-year basis.
 During the same quarter last year, the business posted $0.22 EPS.
 On average, research analysts predict that Equity Commonwealth will post 0.18 earnings per share for the current year.

-The firm also recently declared a dividend, which was paid on Tuesday, October 20th.
-Shareholders of record on Thursday, October 1st were given a $3.50 dividend.
-This is an increase from Equity Commonwealth’s previous dividend of $2.50.
+The company also recently disclosed a dividend, which was paid on Tuesday, October 20th.
+Stockholders of record on Thursday, October 1st were given a dividend of $3.50 per share.
 The ex-dividend date of this dividend was Wednesday, September 30th.
+This is a boost from Equity Commonwealth’s previous dividend of $2.50.

 About Equity Commonwealth